miloszmisiek/ci-pp4-one_team/README.md

 [Back to contents](#contents)

 # Testing
-Various test results are presented in separate [TESTING](TESTING.md) file.
+Various test results are presented in separate [TESTING](TESTING.md) files.

 [Back to contents](#contents)